lorrespz/CICY4-Deep-learning-hybrid-recurrent-NNs-main/README.md

 <img width="1000px" src="https://github.com/lorrespz/CICY4-Deep-learning-hybrid-recurrent-NNs-main/blob/main/Results_p1_Figures/Train_test_accuracies_all.png"  alt="Test accuracies" />

 ## Inference
 The saved models, stored in 'Results_p2_Trained_models', can be downloaded and used for inference on the test dataset.
-The example notebook ' ' demonstrates how to load and use a saved model for inference.
+The example notebook ' ' demonstrates how to load and use all 12 saved model for inference.